-Pregnancy Category C: There are no adequate and well-controlled studies in pregnant women.
-Bupivacaine Spinal should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+There are no adequate and well-controlled studies in pregnant women.
+Bupivacaine Hydrochloride in Dextrose Injection, USP should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Bupivacaine hydrochloride produced developmental toxicity when administered subcutaneously to pregnant rats and rabbits at clinically relevant doses.
-This does not exclude the use of Bupivacaine Spinal at term for obstetrical anesthesia or analgesia.
-(See Labor and Delivery.)
+This does not exclude the use of Bupivacaine Hydrochloride in Dextrose Injection, USP at term for obstetrical anesthesia or analgesia (see Labor and Delivery).

 Maternal hypotension has resulted from regional anesthesia.
 Local anesthetics produce vasodilation by blocking sympathetic nerves.
 Elevating the patient’s legs and positioning her on her left side will help prevent decreases in blood pressure.
 The fetal heart rate also should be monitored continuously and electronic fetal monitoring is highly advisable.

 It is extremely important to avoid aortocaval compression by the gravid uterus during administrations of regional block to parturients.
 To do this, the patient must be maintained in the left lateral decubitus position or a blanket roll or sandbag may be placed beneath the right hip and the gravid uterus displaced to the left.